kubernetes/kops/docs/development/api_updates.md

 # API machinery

-Kops uses the Kubernetes API machinery.
+kOps uses the Kubernetes API machinery.
 It is well designed, and very powerful, but you have to jump through some hoops to use it.

 Recommended reading: [kubernetes API convention doc](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md) and [kubernetes API changes doc](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api_changes.md).